 ECSS-E-ST-20_0020393

-For supplies and signals of pyrotechnics and non-explosive single shot device drivers. different connectors should be used for different classes of electrical functions.
+For supplies and signals of pyrotechnics and non-explosive single shot device drivers, different connectors should be used for different classes of electrical functions.

 ECSS-E-ST-20_0020056

 When 4.2.3g is not met, power, signals, and telemetry shall be separated in the connector by a set of unused pin locations.